Your quilt is almost done! You see the finish line ahead. Do you really want to take the extra time to put on a quilt label now? Absolutely.

 What information should go on the label?
 You can stick with the basics, or create a label that’s a miniature work of art in itself.
 The basics give enough information about the quilt that someone who finds it in an attic a hundred years from now will be able to see its place in history:

 - Your name (and the name of the person who quilted it, if you had it quilted by someone else).

 Optional Items to Include

-- Your phone number and street address.
-If your quilt gets lost, these specifics could help you get it back.
+- Phone number, street address, and/or email address for yourself or recipient.
+If the quilt gets lost, these specifics could help you get it back.

 - Recipient’s name and a suitable inscription.
 See a list of gift quilt sayings for all occasions that will fit perfectly on a quilt label.
 This label went on a thank-you quilt given to people who helped the quilt maker’s lost dog: